What is Covered Interest Rate Parity?

 #1 – Perfect Information

 - All market participants are aware of and alert about market inefficiencies so that as soon as any such efficiency occurs, they act to drive it away.

-- At the time of maturity, the money invested in the higher return currency will be taken out along with the interest and converted back to the lower return currency leading to an arbitrage profit.
-As more and more investors start making such profits, the higher interest rate currency will depreciate and the lower interest rate currency will appreciate offsetting the increased returns from interest-rate disparity and the parity will be in place again
+- At the time of maturity, the money invested in the higher return currency will be taken out along with interest and converted back to the lower return currency leading to an arbitrage profit.
+As more and more investors start making such profits, the higher interest rate currency will depreciate, and the lower interest rate currency will appreciate offsetting the increased returns from interest-rate disparity, and the parity will be in place again